void-linux/void-packages/Manual.md

 - `XBPS_TARGET_MACHINE` The target machine architecture when cross compiling a package.

 - `XBPS_FETCH_CMD` The utility to fetch files from `ftp`, `http` of `https` servers.

+- `XBPS_TRIPLET` The host machine GNU type triplet as returned by `gcc -dumpmachine`.

+- `XBPS_CROSS_TRIPLET` The target machine GNU type triplet, only available when cross-compiling.

 <a id="available_vars"></a>
 ### Available variables